eurise-network/technical-reference/policies/code-hosting.md

 * At least two people should be owner of the organisation.
   It may be appropriate to have two from each institution involved in the project.

-* Create an institutional accounts that becomes an owner of all organisations the intitutions is involved in and make sure access is ensured independent from individual employees.
+* Create an institutional account that becomes an owner of all organisations the institution is involved in and make sure access is ensured from individual employees.

 Organisations should have a policy on who can be a member and how repository maintainers and maintenance status are defined and communicated.